What is Female Genital Mutilation?

 FGM in Somaliland

 It has long been accepted that FGM is ubiquitous in Somaliland but accurate data has been lacking.
 Anecdotal evidence suggests that the procedure was commonly performed on girls between the ages of 4 and 11 and that 95–100% of women had undergone the procedure, the majority of whom having been subjected to the most severe form of mutilation.
 The study included in this present report shows that 97 % of the Somaliland women receiving antenatal care at Edna Adan Hospital have undergone FGM.
-In Somaliland the women refer to their procedure by two names, the Sunna and the Pharaonic.
-The Sunna correlates with Type 1 and 2 but also involves stitching of the anterior part of the genitalia to varying extent.
-The Pharaonic correlates with Type 3.
+In

-Many successful awareness campaigns have been run in Somaliland since 1997 and as a result more Somalilanders are willing to openly discuss the topic of FGM and are becoming increasingly concerned about the health risks associated with the procedure.
+Many successful awareness campaigns have been run in Somaliland since 1997 and as a

 The day of the FGM is considered an important event but it is kept secret from the pre-menarche child, and then sprung upon her once the necessary preparations have been made.
 Senior female members of the community, relatives, traditional birth attendants (TBA’s) or occasionally healthcare workers may be called upon to carry out the procedure.

 The age at which female genital mutilation is performed varies from country to country and according to the type of mutilation being done.
 The SUNNA is generally the type that is performed at a very young age and may be carried out soon after birth, during the first week of life or at any time before the Menarche.
-In the case of EXCICION and INFIBULATION when more tissues are to be removed which entail more manipulations, the child is allowed to grow older so that the tissues intended for excision are also given a chance to grow.
+In the case of EXCISION and INFIBULATION when more tissues are to be removed, entailing more manipulations, the child is allowed to grow older so that the tissues intended for excision are also given a chance to grow.
 This gives the operator a better pinch or grip.
 According to the findings of our survey, it was found that the usual age when Excision and Infibulations are performed is between seven and nine years of age.

 Instruments and Methods